Related articles

-Once upon a time, there was a Rails developer who wanted to become a Rails contributor.
-Deep down he even wanted to become a Rails core team member!
-So one day he decided to take a first step: he downloaded the source code of Ruby on Rails!
+Once upon a time there was a Rails developer who wanted to become a Rails contributor.
+Deep down, he even wanted to become a member of the Rails core team!
+So one day, he decided to take the first step: he downloaded the Ruby on Rails source code!

 $ git clone git@github.com:rails/rails.git